jakebenz/cgm/battery-replacement/guide/README.md

 Get your epoxy ready and mix it.

+***Optional step***: Spot weld battery tabs onto positive terminal of batteries.
+800A/2V/40ms works well.
+I've found that a bent battery terminal to make contact is good enough, but likely is higher resistance than a spot welded connection.
+I have not noticed a difference in battery life or transmitter temperature between the two methods.

 ![Cover the batteries and terminals to prevent water ingress](https://github.com/jakebenz/cgm-media/blob/master/battery-replacement-album/IMG_6392.JPG)

 Cover the batteries and terminals to prevent water ingress.